Mike Batt: 1990s

-2000s, 2010s and current work
+2000s onwards

-After conceiving and co-creating the all-girl string quartet Bond and producing their first single, he then created the eight piece classical crossover band, The Planets.
+After conceiving and co-creating the all-girl string quartet, Bond, and producing their first single, he then created the eight-piece classical crossover band, The Planets.
 Their album Classical Graffiti was released in February 2002.
-It went straight to number one in the UK classical music chart on the day of release and remained there for three months.
+It went to number one in the UK classical music chart on the day of release and remained there for three months.

-He formed his own record label Dramatico in 2000, working with a small group of artists including Katie Melua, Carla Bruni, Marianne Faithfull, Caro Emerald, Gurrumul, and Sarah Blasko.
-From 2005, Dramatico became one of the top UK based indie labels.
+He formed his own record label, Dramatico, in 2000, working with a small group of artists including Katie Melua, Carla Bruni, Marianne Faithfull, Caro Emerald, Gurrumul, and Sarah Blasko.
 Batt discovered Katie Melua in 2002 while scouting for a new artist with whom to work.
 Melua's album Call Off The Search (containing six of Batt's songs including "The Closest Thing to Crazy") was released on Dramatico in November 2003.

-After six weeks at number one in the UK Albums Chart, it sold six times platinum, over 1.8 million copies, in the UK and three million copies in total, making Melua the biggest selling UK female artist of 2004.
-Her second album, Piece by Piece (including Batt's song "Nine Million Bicycles") was released in September 2005, and sold 3.5 million copies in Europe, going to number one in the UK, The Netherlands, Norway, Denmark, Iceland, and achieving top five chart positions in eight other countries.
+After six weeks at number one in the UK Albums Chart, it sold six times platinum.
+Over 1.8 million copies were sold in the UK and three million copies worldwide, making Melua the biggest selling UK female artist of 2004.
+Her second album, Piece by Piece (including Batt's song "Nine Million Bicycles") was released in September 2005, and sold 3.5 million copies in Europe, going to number one in the UK, The Netherlands, Norway, Denmark, Iceland, and hitting top five chart positions in eight other countries.
 At this point, Melua had become the biggest female UK album artist in the world for that year according to official British Phonographic Industry sales figures.

-In 2008, Batt performed and released, A Songwriter's Tale, a compilation album of his hits, newly recorded with the Royal Philharmonic Orchestra, Henry Spinetti, Ray Cooper, Chris Spedding, Mitch Dalton and Tim Harries.
-The album achieved position 24 in the UK albums chart.
-In 2011 his record label, Dramatico released the album "Deleted Scenes From The Cutting Room Floor" By Caro Emerald, achieving more than 400,000 UK sales and paving the way for the release of "The Shocking Miss Emerald" by the same artist in 2013.
-This album went straight to number one in the UK album charts.
+In 2008, Batt performed and released A Songwriter's Tale, a compilation album of his hits, newly recorded with the Royal Philharmonic Orchestra, Henry Spinetti, Ray Cooper, Chris Spedding, Mitch Dalton and Tim Harries.
+The album reached number 24 in the UK albums chart.
+In 2011, his record label, Dramatico, released the album Deleted Scenes From the Cutting Room Floor by Caro Emerald, reaching more than 400,000 UK sales and paving the way for the release of The Shocking Miss Emerald by the same artist in 2013.
+This album went to number one in the UK album charts.

-Melua departed the Batt (Dramatico) management stable and record label in January 2014 after a ten-year contract during which she had recorded six albums for Dramatico.
-Since 2014, Batt has guided his Dramatico organisation towards a more theatrical/TV /film direction, albeit concentrating on projects which have his music at their core.